 I don’t have contact info for most of my Facebook connections except through FB.
 To stay in touch I would need to collect each person’s contact information outside of FB.
 Marketing departments call this “owning the customer data.”
 Both Amazon and FB have a lot of data about each user.
 In personal terms, unless I take active steps otherwise, FB “owns” the contact info of my contacts.

 I let three people I am connected to on FB and IRL know that I was deleting my FB account.
 I didn’t post a departure notice on FB [which in retrospect, I should have done].
 If anyone noticed, they couldn’t reach out because they likely did not have my contact info.

-Conclusion – I’m back on FB with the express goal of attracting my friends out of the walled garden into a world where we can communicate directly with each other.
+I’m back on FB (under a new account) with the express goal of attracting my friends out of the walled garden into a world where we can communicate directly with each other.